Kartikk-26/DevOps-Training/README.md

 ## 🛠️ **Training Overview**
 - This repository contains materials for the **DevOps Training** program.
 - It offers a comprehensive curriculum covering Linux System Administration, Server Management, and DevOps Principles.
-- Key topics include Containerization, Continuous Integration, and Cloud Computing.
+- Key topics include Containerization, Continuous Integration & Development and Cloud Computing.
 - Designed to provide hands-on learning and real-world **DevOps expertise**.

 ---